janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 I like that for Shrine I decided not to write yet another homegrown solution for processing uploaded images, but instead created a generic library that anyone can use.
-This allowed it to grow independently and develop a proper API that enables a wider array of use cases.
+This allowed it to grow independently and develop a proper API that can be used for a wider array of use cases.

 ## Credits